Accelerate Your Analytics: Use Web Analytics to Build Insights

 Fagen says Google AdWords is a great place for associations to start.
 Often, stakeholder groups will find an organization through search-term queries.
 By microtargeting messages to a few audiences, an association can begin to drive clicks and, ultimately, engagement.

 But microtargeting needs to be strategic and limited, Sanchez warns, citing the risk of the “creepiness factor.”
 While one person might view an email reminder about an abandoned shopping cart as helpful, another might see “big brother” watching over his or her personal shopping habits.
-AOTA is in the process of revamping its e-commerce site, but Sanchez says it’s not ready to use an abandoned-cart notification or similar tactics.
+AOTA is in the process of revamping its e-commerce site, but Sanchez says it’s not ready to use an abandoned-cart notification or similar tactics.“You can put out content based off the analytics and make a relatively big impact, even if you have limited resources,” says Juan Sanchez.

 Opening the Door to Data